APC sweeps all 28 house of assembly seats in Borno

 By Ndahi Marama, Maiduguri

-Checks by Vanguard indicatdd that the ruling All Progressives Congress, APC has won in all the 28 House of Assembly seats in the just concluded Saturday polls across the state.
+Checks by Vanguard indicated that the ruling All Progressives Congress, APC has won in all 28 House of Assembly seats in the just concluded Saturday polls across the state.

-Although, Borno has 27 local government areas, Bama local government has two house of assembly members representing Gulumba Oloji and Bama.
+Although Borno has 27 local government areas, Bama local government has two houses of assembly members representing Gulumba Oloji and Bama.

 Disclaimer